45 Days To Read the Gospel Challenge. The Gospel According To Luke Chapter 13: Repentance -The Kingdom of God is Like a Grain of Mustard Seed

 Reflection

 Do you repent your sins?
-Have you heard of the old saying “There by the Grace of God go I”?
+Have you heard of the old saying “There but by the Grace of God go I”?
 What does it mean to you?
 Comment on social media.

 alt tag: #Comments and Share